AdobeDocs/campaign-classic.en/help/platform/using/faq-build-upgrade.md

 ## Will my tracking links still work during the upgrade?

-Tracking links will work during the upgrade.
-New emails cannot be sent during the upgrade but tracking links included in already sent emails will be operational.
+Tracking links on emails that have already been sent will not function during the upgrade because all servers are stopped.
+They will be operational again once the upgrade is finished and servers are restarted.

 ## Do I need to be available during the build upgrade process?